-Get grief support from someone who has healed from unimaginable loss.
+Grief support from someone who has healed after unimaginable loss.

-The second of five children, in 1995 when Cathy and her older sibling were in their 30s, they revealed being abused by babysitters as young children.
-The denial and criticism from her parents and three younger siblings left her heartbroken, and she hasn’t seen them since.
+In 1995, the second of five children, Cathy and her older sibling revealed being abused by babysitters when they were children.
+The denial and criticism from her parents and younger siblings left her heartbroken, and she hasn’t seen them since.
 Two people close to her had tried to die by suicide, and loved ones struggled with drug addiction.
 She pondered the meaning of her own existence and sought resources to help manage her life.

-She endured three short marriages, each ending in tumultuous divorce due to dishonesty, betrayal, and emotional abuse.
+She endured three short marriages, each ending in tumultuous divorce.
 After her second marriage ended, Cathy was left to raise their son Jeremy by herself.
 She worried about financial security while she immersed herself in providing for and loving her only child.
-Through books and counseling, she learned she was desperate for affection and viewed the men in her life as she wanted them to be rather than who they really were.
+Through books and counseling, she learned she was desperate for affection and viewed partners as she wanted them to be rather than who they really were.

 She persisted through numerous painful breakups intent on taking the time to find the right life partner.
-When Jeremy was 15, Cathy met Drew in 2006 and finally found a truly loving relationship.
+In 2006, when Jeremy was 15, Cathy met Drew and finally found a truly loving relationship.
 His previous wife died in 1999 at age 36 from a blood infection when their son Ian was only 11.
-Cathy admired how Drew loved and was dedicated to Ian who was 18 years-old when she met him.
+Cathy admired how Drew loved and was dedicated to his son who was 18 when she met him.

-In 2007 Jeremy died instantly in a car accident when his friend driving lost control of the car.
-Cathy and Drew kept their plan to marry a month later and he held her hand as she spiraled into a dark realm she never imagined existed.
-She had moments when she didn’t want to live but couldn’t end her life.
-She left a successful executive career progressing through positions including consultant, leadership coach, and chief executive officer because she realized she chose it to help her self-esteem and not because she loved it.
-She felt overpowered with negative thoughts, unfamiliar bad feelings, nightmares, and an increasing apathy for everyday life.
+In 2007, Jeremy, died instantly in a car accident when his friend who was driving lost control of the car.
+Cathy and Drew kept their plan to marry a month later and he held her hand as she spiraled into a dark realm that terrified her.
+She had moments when she didn’t want to go on but couldn’t end her life.
+She realized she had progressed through jobs including administrator, consultant, leadership coach, and chief executive officer to increase her self-esteem and not because she loved it.
+She felt overpowered with negative thoughts, unfamiliar bad feelings, nightmares, and an increasing apathy for life.

-She lived in torment until finally becoming determined to honor her son and life itself.
-Using her exceptional planning skills and remembering self-help book principles, she headed down a path to true healing with an action plan focused on all the areas of her life.
-She became emotionally healthy and embraced life’s mysteries.
-She fostered good habits and overcome negative thoughts.
-She managed breaking away from dysfunctional relationships while drawing loving people into her life.
-She realized the importance of fun, passion for your job, and helping others.
+Cathy lived in torment until becoming determined to figure out how to feel a little happiness again.
+Using her exceptional planning skills and remembering self-help book principles, she designed and implemented an action plan to improve all the major areas of her life.
+She embraced life’s mysteries and fostered good habits.
+She overcame negative thoughts and became emotionally healthy.
+She broke away from dysfunctional relationships while nurturing the best connections she has with people.
+She realized the importance of fun, passion for your job, and service to others.

-In 2017, after a prolonged illness, Ian died in the hospital from a blood clot that caused a stroke.
-The pain she felt after losing Ian was the same she experienced after Jeremy passed, but she had no fear.
+In 2017, after a long illness, her husband’s only child died in the hospital at age 29 when a blood clot caused a stroke.
+Because she had reviewed the findings of top grief experts, the pain was the same as when Jeremy died, but her grief felt natural.
+Motivated to continue cultivating her life, she made remarkable discoveries enhancing her appreciation of life.
 Cathy and Drew knew the value of sharing their feelings and coping effectively as they kept living the wonderful life they built together including continuing to embrace those they love.
-Drew is more naturally resilient and Cathy learned it so she put her grief expertise into practice right away.
-They carry sadness and joy simultaneously.
+Drew is more naturally resilient, and Cathy learned it, so she put her grief knowledge into practice right away.

 Moving 17 times for jobs and relationships, Cathy has lived on the west side of the country and in the mid-west.
 She has been thriving for years, is happily married, and lives with her husband near Cleveland, Ohio.
-They are animal lovers and their rescued dogs are named Benji and Petey.
-Cathy and her husband enjoy spending time with loved ones, traveling, boating, snow skiing, and sightseeing on their motorcycle.
+They are animal lovers and have two rescued dogs named Benji and Petey.
+They enjoy spending time with loved ones, traveling, boating, snow skiing, and sightseeing on their motorcycle.

 1991 – 2007

 Jeremy loved music and taught himself to play guitar.
 He loved skateboarding, wakeboarding, and snow skiing.
 He was passionate about what interested him.
 He had a great sense of humor and loved to joke around.
 He was amazing at computers and video games.
 He deeply loved all of his family and friends.
 Some of his friends would fondly call him curly.
 He had intuitiveness about understanding the importance of cherishing every moment with those you love.
-I use to ask him “what’s the best thing in the world?”
-He would get this mischievous grin on his face and say video games.
-Then he’d give me a big hug and say “just kidding mom, its love.”
-I know he wants all of us to cherish his memories with happiness.
+He would want everyone to remember the happy memories and live life fully like he did.

 1988 – 2017